 - Oxford Houses are a specific type of recovery residence, with fairly rigorous levels of quality control, and a specific democratically-run system of house governance.
 While other studies have examined different types of recovery residences (e.g., Sober Living Homes), less is known about whether staying in these other types of residences produces similar recovery benefit.

-- For individuals & families seeking recovery: Oxford House participation after treatment is not only likely to improve one’s chances of recovery, employment, and reduced criminal activity, but, on balance, it is also likely to help financially as well.
+- For individuals and families seeking recovery: Oxford House participation after treatment is not only likely to improve one’s chances of recovery, employment, and reduced criminal activity, but, on balance, it is also likely to help financially as well.
 While more research is needed on how long one needs to stay at an Oxford House residence, some preliminary research suggests added benefit with at least a 6-month stay.

 - For scientists: This series of studies is the most rigorous evaluation of recovery residences to date.
 They suggest not only that Oxford Houses are beneficial, but also cost-effective, recovery support services.
 Jason and colleagues provide a helpful model by which other recovery support services may be evaluated, including a cost-benefit analysis to understand the potential societal impact of linking more individuals to these widely available services available in local communities.

 - For policy makers: Oxford Houses not only help promote recovery-related benefit, but also help address the financial burden of substance use disorder.
 Based on this series of studies by Jason and colleagues, policies that support greater access to, and linkage with, recovery residences are warranted.